Miral Qassis

-Miral Khadir Mikhail Qassis (ميرال خضر ميكائيل قسيس; born 22 July 2006) is a Palestinian professional footballer who plays as a striker for Egyptian club Zamalek SC and Palestine national team.
+Miral Khadir Mikhail Qassis (ميرال خضر ميكائيل قسيس; born 22 July 2006) is a Palestinian professional footballer who plays as a striker for Egyptian club Zamalek SC and the Palestine national team.

 Club career

 In 2018, at the age of 12, Qassis led the Diyar Girls Team to win the Under-14 Girls Futsal Tournament organized by Palestine's Women's Football Committee.

 In September 2024, it was announced that the newly established women's section of Zamalek SC had signed Qassis for its inaugural team.
-On 21 November 2024, She wins the Kora Plus Best Player award for the eighth round of the Women's Premier League.
+On 21 November 2024, she won the Kora Plus Best Player award for the eighth round of the Women's Premier League.

 International career

 Qassis has represented Palestine in football at all age levels as well as in futsal.

 Senior

 In May 2023, she received her first call-up to the Palestine senior team for two friendly matches against Saudi Arabia.
 She scored her first international goal against the host team on 11 May 2023, leveling the score in a 1–1 draw.
-She was selected for the final squad for the 2024 WAFF Women's Championship, where she scored the winning goal in the second matchday against Syria to send Palestine to the semifinals.
+She was selected for the final squad for the 2024 WAFF Women's Championship, where she scored the winning goal in the match against Syria to send Palestine to the semifinals.